Your Guide to the MA in Communication

 • Higher education

 Research suggests there is demand for this type of degree.
-Employment in media and communications positions is expected to grow 14 percent between 2020 to 2030, according to the BLS [3], and many industries require professionals who can communicate clearly, proactively, and efficiently.
+Employment in media and communications positions is expected to grow by 104,800 new openings per year between 2024 and 2034, according to the BLS [3].
+Many industries require professionals who can communicate clearly, proactively, and efficiently.

 With a master’s in communication, you can explore a number of industries that require effective communicators.